Are you stuck on Getting Windows Ready?

 Note: you can learn more about the specific steps to use system restore from boot in Windows 10/8/7.

-If above methods cannot help you fix the Windows 10/8/7 getting Windows ready stuck issue, you may need to reinstall your Windows.
+If above methods cannot help you fix the Windows 10/8/7 getting Windows ready stuck issue, you may need to reinstall your Windows from scratch.

 Step 2.
 Choose the language, time format, and keyboard in Windows Setup.